solenedel/viz-challenge-2022/README.md

-# Data visualization challenge
+# 📊 Data visualization challenge

 ## Running the project

-In the main project directory:

 **NOTE:** this project uses a Postgres database.
-Create a database locally called povertydata, then run the schema and seeds files in the project directory.
+A SQL dump file cna be found in the root of the project directory.

+From the root directory:
 - **To run the back end:** `npm run start-backend`

 - **To run the front end:** `npm run start-frontend`